MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-02-create-app.md

 1. Create a subfolder in `HelloFlask` named `templates`, which remains empty for now.

-1. In the project's root folder, rename `app.py` to `runserver.py`, and make the contents match the following:
+1. In the project's root folder, rename `app.py` to `runserver.py`, and make the contents match the following code:

     ```python
     import os